 Ergonomic, plastic crates are ideal for car and train journeys, they are light and designed for mobility.
 Most of them use a heavy-duty plastic shell that protects against most shocks and resists dog bites.

 The handle is essential and it must be solid enough to bear the weight of an agitated large dog, a 42-inch dog crate is large enough to comfortably contain a large adult dog.

 Plastic crates are much smaller than metal crates so they cannot really be used as dog houses.
 They should be used solely as transportation cages.

-When buying a plastic dog crate, you must choose one designed with a great air flow system so the dog can breathe properly even in high temperature.
+When buying a plastic dog crate, you must choose one designed with a great airflow system so the dog can breathe properly even at high temperatures.
 More and more plastic crates meet the requirements for airline travel which is a plus.